vrajparikh01/Flash_Loans/README.md

 ## Overview

 This project is about the flash loan-based triangular arbitrage on the Polygon blockchain.
-It's designed to leverage price differences between assets on PancakeSwap, aiming to generate profits through successive trades within a single transaction block.
+It's designed to leverage price differences between assets (BUSD, CROX and CAKE tokens) on PancakeSwap, aiming to generate profits through successive trades within a single transaction block

 ## Contract Functionality